kris-nader/scTherapy/README.md

 patient_sample=run_sctype(patient_sample,known_tissue_type="Immune system",plot=FALSE)
 ```
 ### Step 2: Identification of malignant/normal clusters
 In this step, we use multiple tools to generate a confident ensemble prediction.
 To improve the accuracy of the predictions, we recommend using the normal cells identified in step 1 as input for copyKat and SCEVAN.
 The `runEnsemble` function executes each tool (copyKat, scType+new markers, SCEVAN) and computes the ensemble prediction.
-We can also visualize the results of each individual tool and of the ensemble prediction.

 ```R
 norm_cells=get_normal_cells(patient_sample,c("Memory CD4+ T cells","CD8+ NKT-like cells"))